-Blistan co-founded and was the chair of the Gloucester County Education Commission, where she created a positive forum for NJEA members to meet with legislators on selected topics that affect both members and public education.
-Blistan has held numerous leadership positions in two local associations and was the 1987 Somerdale and Camden County Teacher of the Year.
+Blistan co-founded and was the chair of the Gloucester County Education Commission (2007-2009), where she created a positive forum for NJEA members to meet with legislators on selected topics that affect both members and public education.
+Her efforts on this project served as a model for other counties to successfully launch their own county education commissions.

 Blistan’s focus as NJEA vice president is for NJEA and all its members—certificated, support professionals, retired, and student members— to continue to take the lead on the discussion of New Jersey’s education progress in order to provide the best experience possible for all public school children.